 - Eye infections

-To avoid these eye issues, always check and follow your contact lens expiration date.
+Always check and follow your contact lens expiration date to avoid these eye issues.
 Even unopened contact lenses that have expired can collect deposits on them and are unsafe to wear.

-Following proper contact lens use is also recommended to reduce your likelihood of experiencing risks linked to contact lenses.
+Following proper contact lens use will also reduce your likelihood of experiencing risks linked to contact lenses.
 Proper lens hygiene includes:

 - Cleaning your lenses thoroughly in a disinfecting solution